tamuctf/ctfd-shell-plugin/README.md

 ### Plugin:
 The plugin files need a few changes in order for it to work properly for your ctf.
 1. In `ctfd-shell-plugin/shell-plugin/shell-templates/shell.html` change `src="https://shell.ctf.tamu.edu/shell/"` to the public address of your shell server.
-2. Replace `'localhost'` on line 27 in `ctfd-shell-plugin/shell-plugin/shell.py` with the private address of your shell server.
+2. Replace `'localhost'` on line 27 in `ctfd-shell-plugin/shell-plugin/shell.py` with the local/private address of your shell server.
-3. Replace `'localhost'` on line 5 in `ctfd-shell-plugin/server-scripts/shell_queue_recv.py` with the private address of your shell server.
+3. Replace `'localhost'` on line 5 in `ctfd-shell-plugin/server-scripts/shell_queue_recv.py` with the local/private address of your shell server.
 4. Copy shell-plugin directory into to the plugins directory of CTFd

 ### Setup